-Key Conclusions and Recommendations The SCANS III survey in July 2016 provided an abundance estimate of approximately 42,000 porpoises for the area of the WBBK management unit.
+Key Conclusions and RecommendationsThe SCANS-III survey in July 2016 provided an abundance estimate of approximately 42,000 porpoises for the area of the WBBK management unit.
 MiniSCANS-II was carried out in summer 2020 with the lowest population estimate for the area since the first SCANS survey in 1994 with 17,300 animals.
-The decline is not significant but should be a cause for concern.
-A trend analysis should be carried out for the population.
-Also, a SCANS IV survey, which is currently being planned, possibly for July 2022, will be useful in clarifying any trends in abundance.
+The decline is not significant but should be a cause for concern, and a trend analysis using Bayesian methods indicated a small negative trend from 2005-2020.
+The results from the SCANS-IV survey will be useful in clarifying any trends in abundance.